dromescu/awesome_aws_reinvent2017_workshops/README.md

 * ENT223 - Leveraging the AWS Cloud Adoption Framework to Build Your Cloud Action Plan
 * ENT221 - Enabling Enterprise-Grade Security, Risk, and Compliance Posture in the Cloud
 * ENT220 - How Amazon Works Backward from the Customer to Drive Innovation
+* ENT338 - Automate Best Practices and Operational Health for AWS Resources with AWS Trusted Advisor and AWS Health

 ## Games